Port Arthur Historic Site, Port Arthur, Tasmania © Alastair Bett

 From January 1788, when the First Fleet of convicts arrived at Botany Bay, to the end of convict transportation 80 years later, more than 160,000 convicted men, women and children as young as 13 were transported to the country, usually in extremely harsh conditions.

 There are 11 Australian Convict Sites on the World Heritage list including former gaols that not only housed convicts, but were also built by them.
-Take the tour of Fremantle Prison near Perth, which was built by convict labour from limestone quarried on site.
-Those brave enough can take the Isle of the Dead Cemetery Tour at Port Arthur in Tasmania to learn gruesome and ghostly tales of life here, both for those serving sentences and those keeping guard.
+Take a tour of Fremantle Prison near Perth, which was built by convict labour from limestone quarried on site.
+Those brave enough can take the Isle of the Dead Cemetery Tour at Port Arthur in Tasmania to learn gruesome tales of life here, both for those serving sentences and those keeping guard.
 And in Sydney, there’s a fascinating walk of The Rocks to uncover the scallywag stories of convicts.
 Former penal islands to discover include Norfolk Island, Cockatoo Island in Sydney Harbour and Maria Island off Tasmania’s east coast.

 In the early years of the country’s colonisation, escaped convicts were known as bushrangers.
 This was a local take on the classic bandit or highwayman, and today these wild escapees hold a special place in Australian folklore.